 Introduction

 The classification problem is a very important part of machine learning.
 In the traditional classification problem, the model training is based on the assumption that the sample distribution is uniform, so the classification cost of each sample is consistent.
-However, in realistic data sets, the assumption of uniform distribution of samples is difficult to satisfy, in order to pursue the global accuracy, the traditional classifier can easily overlook the identification of the minority samples, causing them to be hard to recognize.
+However, in realistic data sets, the assumption of uniform distribution of samples is difficult to satisfy, in case of pursuing the global accuracy, the traditional classifier can easily overlook the identification of the minority samples, causing them to be hard to recognize.
 The imbalanced classification problem has appeared in many fields, such as bioinformatics[1,2], remote sensing image recognition[3], and privacy protection in cybersecurity [4].
 The wide coverage of the imbalance problem has very important practical significance.

 The number of samples has had a noticeable effect on the classification results.
-Therefore, the imbalance ratio (IR) of the number of samples in different classes has been popular for many years as a measurement of imbalanced datasets.
-IR has been used as a measurement of datasets for a long time, and based on it, scholars have proposed many sampling algorithms to balance the datasets to release effect of the imbalance in sample size on the classification performance, so the measurement plays a very important role in imbalanced classification.
-However, the IR is not informative enough to measure a specific dataset overall, studies have shown that when the number of samples is relatively large, it does not cause a reduction in the classification performance of the minority class, but when the number of samples is seriously insufficient, the rarity of the minority samples will cause a low recognition rate of the minority samples.
+Therefore, the imbalance ratio (IR) of the number of samples in different classes has been popular as a measurement of imbalanced datasets, and the scholars have proposed many sampling algorithms to balance the datasets to improve the classification performance in the minority class However, the IR is not informative enough to measure a specific dataset overall, many studies have shown that when the number of samples is relatively large, it does not cause a reduction in the classification performance of the minority class, but when the number of samples is seriously insufficient, the rarity of the minority samples will cause a low recognition rate of the minority samples.

 This paper considers the measurement of the dataset from the inconsistency of the sample classification difficulty, improves the traditional calculation method of the IR, and improves the correlation between the measurement and the final classification performance.
 This paper is arranged as follows: section 2 describes the related work in measurement of the imbalanced dataset, section 3 shows the proposed measurement IGIR, and section 4 describes the experimental results and analysis, the final section concludes the proposed method and the future work.